wandb/docs/docs/guides/launch/docker.md

 wandb launch -d fashion_mnist_train
 ```

-Copy and past the hyperlink to view the run created from the job or navivate to your Project's workspace.
+Copy and past the hyperlink returned from job to view the run.
+Or navigate to your project's workspace.

 ## 3. Create a queue
-To create a Docker queue, follow the queue creation steps on [this page](../launch/create-queue.md) and select Docker as the resource type.
+Follow the queue creation steps on [this page](../launch/create-queue.md) and select Docker as the resource type.

 ![](/images/launch/create-queue.gif)